Everybody Must Get Stoned…

 The Barkhamsted Lighthouse, a community of Indians, blacks and whites who lived in the area from 1778 to 1860, is depicted in another diorama.
-This site has been excavated by Central Connecticut University and the results of the study were published in a book, “Village of Outcasts” by Kenneth Fedor, available at the museum.
-Of course CTMQ visited the Barkhamsted Lighthouse, so no need for that book.
+This site has been excavated by Central Connecticut University and the results of the study were published in a book” by Kenneth Fedor, available at the museum.
+Of course I visited the Barkhamsted Lighthouse as well.
 Anyway, here’s the museum’s take on what the settlement looked like back in the day:

-Indian activities at the soapstone quarry in the forest are depicted in a third diorama – soapstone bowls were an important part of the Indian culture for about 2,000 years, starting around 4,000 years ago.
+Native American activities at the soapstone quarry in the forest are depicted in a third diorama – soapstone bowls were an important part of the indigenous culture for about 2,000 years, starting around 4,000 years ago.

 Of course, I would certainly have to visit this soapstone quarry to check it out for myself.
 So a couple weeks later, during an extensive hike covering the network of Peoples Forest trails, I did just that, via the Walt Landgraf Trail:

 I wasn’t quite satisfied with just the dioramas, so I was happy to see that on exhibit are also a wide range of Indian artifacts, including soapstone and Indian pottery bowls, arrowheads and other weapons and tools and decorative art from the local forest area.
 As interesting as all this stuff was, let’s be honest… When you’re with a toddler, you’re there for the animals – even if they’re dead.